-When we’re active in addiction, we tell ourselves a lot of lies to get us through the day.
+When we’re active in addiction, we tell ourselves a lot of lies to get us through each day.
 “I can quit if I want to” or “everyone uses drugs or alcohol at some point.”
 One of my personal favorites that I told myself was that “I’m not capable of being creative or writing good music unless I am high.”
 Truth was, I could hardly even read my writing when I was high.

 After I got sober, I didn’t think I would be facing lies during my recovery.
 I was often under the assumption that once I was sober, things would get easier.
 This is not necessarily the case.

-There are many myths we must face in recovery but here are six lies people actually tell themselves that need to be abandoned right now.
+There are many myths we must face in recovery, but here are six lies people actually tell themselves that need to be abandoned right now.

 1. “People only want to hear about my success.”

 For some reason, I always felt extremely uncomfortable sharing anything but success stories with other people.
 As recovering addicts, we must learn to accept that nothing is going to be perfect and that it’s okay to share about incidents where we have relapsed.
-Addressing these issues and facing them head on can only help you become stronger and the people who care about you want to hear about your struggles and failures.
+Addressing these issues and facing them head-on can only help you become stronger and the people who care about you want to hear about your struggles and failures.

 2. “I deserve to have bad things happen to me.”